[ Webinar ] 🏭🚀 Groupe SEB accelerates its 4.0 strategy with Mercateam 🫕🍳 [ Thursday, September 28, 2023 from 11 a.m. to 12 p.m. ]

 The method used for the new job classification is based on 4 associated tools:

-• Joint Job Analysis Reference System : This is a tool that allows for the description and analysis of different job types within a company using standardized criteria that apply to all jobs.
-It is based on six classification criteria, which include considering the complexity of the tasks, required knowledge, level of autonomy, contribution, supervision/cooperation, and communication.
-Each criterion consists of ten levels of requirements that reflect the progressive level of job demands for each criterion.
-It is developed collaboratively between employers and employees to ensure an objective and unbiased analysis of the jobs.
-This helps to enhance the understanding of different job roles and facilitates an objective ranking, which is crucial for effective employee management and establishing fair minimum wages based on industry standards.
+• Référentiel paritaire d'analyse des emplois (RPAE) : It's a tool for describing and analyzing the different types of jobs that exist in a company, using standardized criteria common to all jobs.
+It is based on six classifying criteria that take into account the complexity of the activity, the knowledge required, autonomy, contribution, supervision/cooperation and communication.
+Each of these criteria comprises ten degrees of requirement, reflecting the progressive level of job requirements in each criterion.
+It is drawn up jointly by employers and employees to guarantee an objective and impartial analysis of the jobs.
+This makes it possible to better understand the different jobs and to rank them objectively, which is essential for managing employees and establishing fair minimum wages.

-• The ranking grid of the agreement is a tool that allows jobs to be classified based on the points obtained through job analysis.
-This is done by consulting a table that assigns a certain number of points to each job.
-These points are obtained based on the ranking criteria defined in the Paritarian Job Analysis Framework (RPAE).
-The number of points obtained for a job corresponds to a job class and job group.
-The job classification is then indicated by the letter representing the job group and the number representing the class it belongs to.
-This ranking grid enables an objective and standardized classification of jobs based on the criteria defined in the RPAE.
+• Classification grid : is a tool that enables jobs to be ranked according to the points obtained through job analysis.
+This is done by consulting a table which associates a certain number of points to each job.
+These points are obtained on the basis of classification criteria defined in the RPAE (référentiel paritaire d'analyse des emplois).
+The number of points obtained for a job corresponds to a job class and a job group.
+The job classification is then designated by the letter of the job group and the number of the class to which it belongs.
+This grading grid provides an objective, standardized classification of jobs, based on the criteria defined in the RPAE.

-• Joint educational guide: This is a tool designed to help companies and employees understand and use the new job classification.
-It explains how the job classification system works and its objectives, describes the method used to rate and classify jobs, and provides information on how to make it as widely available as possible.
-It has been developed in a joint employer/employee process to ensure maximum transparency and clarity.
-It is accessible to all stakeholders in the company to help them better understand and use the job classification system.
+• Guide pédagogique paritaire : It is a tool designed to help companies and employees understand and use the new job classification system.
+It explains how the job classification system works and its objectives, describes the method used to rate and classify jobs, and provides information on how to disseminate it as widely as possible.
+It has been drawn up jointly by employers and employees to ensure maximum transparency and clarity.
+It is accessible to all company players, to help them better understand and use the job classification system.

-• Joint Glossary : It brings together clear and precise definitions of terms and concepts related to job classification.
-It aims to build a common language between employers and employees to facilitate the understanding and use of the new classification.
-It clarifies technical terms and defines key concepts related to job classification to ensure consistent and accurate use of these terms.
+• Glossary : It provides clear and precise definitions of terms and concepts related to job classification.
+It aims to build a common language between employers and employees to facilitate understanding and use of the new classification.
+It clarifies technical terms and defines key concepts related to job classification, to ensure consistent and accurate use of these terms.

 Other important job classification information

-The Union of Industries and Metallurgy (UIMM) is the organization that represents employers in the metallurgy sector in France.
-As part of the new job classification, the UIMM provides assistance to companies to help them understand and implement the new classification systems.
-This assistance includes detailed information on the new classification criteria and training for human resources managers so they can explain the new systems to their employees and help implement them.
+The Union des Industries et des Métallurgistes (UIMM) is the organization representing employers in the metallurgy sector in France.
+As part of the new job classification, the UIMM offers help companies understand and implement the new filing systems.
+This includes detailed information on the new grading criteria, and training for HR managers so that they can explain the new systems to their employees and help them implement them.

 Implementation

-The new job classification has been scheduled to come into effect on January 1, 2023 for the rules relating to social protection and January 1, 2024 for the conventional provisions of the branch, such as the new job classification, working hours and individual relations.
-This gives companies sufficient time to adapt to the new systems and ensure that everything is in place before they come into force.
+The new job classification has been scheduled to come into force on January 1, 2023 for rules relating to social protection, and January 1, 2024 for the industry's conventional provisions, such as the new job classification, working hours and individual relations.
+This gives companies plenty of time to adapt to the new systems and ensure that everything is in place before they come into force.

-As far as job classification is concerned, it is important to note that this can vary from company to company.
-For example, a company that has historically produced metal products, but now produces 90% of them in plastic, may still remain in the same collective agreement.
-Similarly, a large company that already pays well above the minimum wage will not see a change in its wages.
+When it comes to job classification, it's important to note that this can vary from company to company.
+For example, a company that has historically produced metal products, but now produces 90% in plastic, may still remain within the same collective agreement.
+Similarly, a large company that already pays well above the minimum wage will see no change in its wages.

-However, for the classification, companies will have to redo their job descriptions, which represents a significant amount of work.
-There is also a complexity for jobs that depend on several positions or jobs, as it is difficult to define which one takes precedence over the compensation.
-Each company will then have to adopt its own approach, for example by choosing the best paid job on the classification.
+However, when it comes to classification, companies will have to redo their job descriptions, which represents a considerable amount of work.
+Jobs that depend on several positions or jobs are also complex, as it is difficult to define which one takes precedence over the other in terms of remuneration.
+Each company will then have to adopt its own approach, for example by choosing the best-paid job on the classification.

 In conclusion

-Job classification is a crucial tool for efficient human resources management in companies.
-The UIMM is proposing a revolution by introducing a new classification that is better adapted to current needs, more understandable and fairer for companies and employees.
-This new classification will allow companies to effectively target the necessary skills and qualifications and to set fair minimum wages.
+Job classification is a crucial tool for effective human resources management in companies.
+The UIMM is proposing a revolution by introducing a new classification system that is better adapted to current needs, more comprehensible and fairer for both companies and employees.
+This new classification will enable companies to effectively target the skills and qualifications they need, and set fair minimum wages.